LifeFucker-Dev-Team/clairvoyance-plan/README.md

 * a long term plan for trials and errors
 * to learn to build an application for communication

+## Abstract
+* It's a chat software that contains server && client (android && IOS) && Broswer.
+* yet, it will have a pc client in the near future.

 ## Platform
 * Android
 * Web